 I am so grateful for the commentary function on DVD’s.
-Even though they don’t know it, the writers of the early episodes of The Simpsons have supported me, given me practical advice and boosted my confidence in my work.
+Even though they don’t know it, the writers of the early episodes of The Simpsons have supported me and given me practical advice.

 No one really got my sense of humour when I was younger, so I always thought I just wasn’t funny.
 Over the years, I’ve come to trust myself more and more; mostly because the advice of professionals was to trust yourself.
 Here’s one of my favourite exchanges (bolding mine):